How to Use the STAR Method for Interview Questions

 Keep these points in mind as you figure out how to prepare for a STAR method interview:

-- Prepare: Prepare for your interview but avoid getting blindsided by endless lists of interview questions and answers.
+- Prepare for your interview but avoid getting blindsided by endless lists of interview questions and answers.

-Still not grasping the STAR acronym or what is the STAR interview technique?
+Still not grasping the STAR acronym, or what is the STAR interview technique?
 Not sure how to prepare for STAR interviews?
-Give us a shout out in the comments below, and we’ll answer your question.
+Give us a shout-out in the comments below, and we’ll answer your question.
 Thanks for reading!

 About Zety’s Editorial Process